kesara/kesara.github.io/_posts/2018-08-29-new-zealand-open-source-awards.md

 ---
 layout:       post
-title:        "Deep Dreamer in New Zealand Open Source Awards finalists"
+title:        "Deep Dreamer is in New Zealand Open Source Awards finalists"
 description:  "Deep Dreamer is in the NZOSA 2018 People's choice category."
 date:         2018-08-29
 categories:   deepdreamer nzosa newzealand nz opensource